paketo-buildpacks/blog/content/posts/0035-dotnet-10-support.md

 The Paketo Buildpacks for .NET now also support Ubuntu 24.04 aka Noble.

-This builder comes in two flavours:

-- `paketo-buildpacks/ubuntu-noble-builder` which automatically detects and builds for .NET, Java, and NodeJS.
-- `paketo-buildpacks/ubuntu-noble-builder-buildpackless` which requires specifying the buildpack to use eg `--buildpack paketo-buildpacks/dotnet-core`.
+For now, this is only works when using the builder `paketo-buildpacks/ubuntu-noble-builder-buildpackless` and then specifying the buildpack with `--buildpack paketo-buildpacks/dotnet-core`.

+Very soon, the Paketo Buildpacks for .NET will also support ARM64, and will be available in `paketo-buildpacks/ubuntu-noble-builder` which includes automatic detection including other languages like Java and NodeJS.

 For more information, check out [this blog post about the new builders](https://blog.paketo.io/posts/builders-stacks-base-images-restructure/).

-### ARM64 support

-While not yet complete, work is also in progress to support ARM64 for .NET Paketo Buildpacks - so stay tuned!